NBA criticisms and controversies: George Floyd protests

 Following a four-month hiatus, the NBA resumed play in August 2020 at the Bubble held at Walt Disney World during the COVID-19 pandemic.
 During the build-up to the closed-door tournament, the murder of George Floyd in May and the resurgence of Black Lives Matter protests during that time forced the NBA's hand, pushing it to stand with its majority-Black player base.
 The league permitted players to wear league-approved messages on the back of their jerseys, and relaxed their long-standing position on not standing for the U.S. national anthem.
 The league also painted "BLACK LIVES MATTER" at center court for their venues for the tournament.

 Critics attacked the NBA for its public embracement of the movement.
 When Jonathan Isaac, an Orlando Magic player and a devout Evangelical Christian, refused to kneel during the anthem in solidarity with his teammates or wear the team-approved "Black Lives Matter" t-shirt given to him, sales of his jersey rose in approval.
 On the other hand, San Antonio Spurs head coach Gregg Popovich and Miami Heat player Meyers Leonard received criticism for doing the same, though they wore Black Lives Matter teeshirts while standing.

 NBA player walkout

 In response to the shooting of Jacob Blake in Kenosha, Wisconsin, NBA players in the midst of the playoffs anchored a wildcat protest strike, setting off a chain reaction throughout North American sports where no professional games were played in any major league on August 26.
-While the strike did not generate a strong backlash as compared to earlier social-justice focused programs, it showed player power that American sports fans have found themselves uncomfortable with, especially with regard to the NBA.

 The league and its players formed several initiatives in the wake of the walkout, notably a pledge to turn several NBA venues into voting sites for the upcoming U.S. presidential election.